Amsterdam canal houses for ESP student housing guide

 The new truth on student housing

 Finding good student housing in Amsterdam can be very stressful for ESP students, especially for the ones that have just been accepted.
-Luckily our experienced creative students created some great tips and tricks that will make it easier for you to find housing.
-Please meet the former and current students that helped compose this post.
-Three different people, with different approaches.

 especially for you